Digital guiding principles

-User needs should cover different areas of the sports and physical activity sector, the community built around OpenActive, OpenActive stewards (ODI team), and innovators from outside of the sector.
+- User needs cover different areas of the sports and physical activity sector, the community built around OpenActive, OpenActive stewards (the ODI and ukactive teams), and innovators from outside of the sector.

-We should always be creating with user needs in mind, and testing our assumptions with real people wherever possible.
+- We should always create with user needs in mind, and test our assumptions with real people wherever possible.

-Things that we create must consider principles of reusability, portability, and not built to be unchanging monoliths.
-Where possible we should consider tools and technologies that already have an existing community around them, that are free when possible.
+- Where possible we should consider tools and technologies that already have an existing community around them, and that are free when possible.

 - There should be a diversity of imagery and language across OpenActive, so that we do not unintentionally exclude anyone from the initiative.

 - Web accessibility and performance should likewise be considered.